Welcome!

 Special Requests

 When flying with passengers I try to make soft gentle sweet lovely maneuvers.
 However, should you feel that you want maneuvers that are not quite that sweet let me know.
-I will never do anything that is dangerous, but just like driving other people around... when you drive family you drive different.
+I will never do anything that is dangerous, but just like driving other people around... when you drive family you drive differently.

 In simple words PLEASE TALK TO ME!!!
 Tell me what you want.
 If you're happy say so.
 If you're not, say so.
 If I ask you why, please tell me so I can correct it!!!